kolzchut/mediawiki-extensions-Promoter/README.md

 ## Todo
-1. Option to disable the fallback campaign (through the UI)
 1. Option to rename campaign (critical!)
 1. Option to delete campaign (where did it go?)
 1. Currently there is no option for page-specific campaigns, only category-related ones;